Teenage years can stretch to 32 — the brain’s five life stages explained

-To uncover this, neuroscientists from the University of Cambridge (UK) scanned the brains of around 4,000 individuals ranging from birth to 90 years old.
-Ultimately, the researchers identified key milestones that signify fundamental changes in the neural connections that enable our brain to function.
+To uncover them, neuroscientists from the University of Cambridge scanned the brains of around 4,000 people from birth to 90 years old.
+Ultimately, the researchers identified key milestones that mark fundamental changes in the neural connections that let the brain function.

-One of the most astonishing discoveries is that the period scientists refer to as adolescence begins around age 9 and lasts until about 30.
+One surprising finding is that adolescence begins around age 9 and lasts until about 32.

-The study, the results of which were published in the journal Nature Communications, confirmed that our brains are constantly learning and adapting as we absorb new information.
-However, this process is not smooth or continuous; it is characterized by bursts of activity, especially in the first half of life.
+The study, published in the journal Nature Communications, confirmed that our brains are constantly learning and adapting as we absorb new information.
+But this process is not smooth or continuous; it comes in bursts of activity, especially in the first half of life.

 Five Key “Epochs” of Brain Development